nathamanath/blog/articles/ueberauth_and_guardian.md

 Now that this works, I want to see the same thing over HTTP.
 To achieve this we need to:

-* Configure ueberauth (and ueberauth_identity)
+* Configure ueberauth (and ueberauth_identity).
-* Configure guardian
+* Configure guardian.
-* Write a guardian token module
+* Write a guardian token module.
-* Implement the actual authentication controller using the above dependencies
+* Implement the actual authentication controller using the above dependencies.
-* Update our router
+* Update our router.

-For this example we will configure ueberauth and guardian like so in `config.exs`:
+For this example, in `config.exs`, we will configure ueberauth and guardian like
+so:

 ```ex
   config :ueberauth, Ueberauth,